-Universal Tropes: One main “detective” character the reader follows, the mystery unfolds as the detective discovers info; a secret villain revealed at the end; red herrings; big twists (at least one is the reveal of the secret villain); plot explanation at the end, i.e. “what really happened” or “master plan”; quirky/suspicious cast of characters/suspects; hard-boiled/tough-as-nails detective with a tragic backstory (particular to noir/crime stories); intricate plots
+Universal Tropes: One main “detective” character the reader follows (doesn’t have to literally be a detective though), the mystery unfolds as the detective discovers info; a secret villain revealed at the end; red herrings; big twists (at least one is the reveal of the secret villain); plot explanation at the end, i.e. “what really happened” or “master plan”; quirky/suspicious cast of characters/suspects; hard-boiled/tough-as-nails detective with a tragic backstory (particular to noir/crime stories); intricate plots

 Is it for me?
 If you can spin a good mystery and excel at intricate plotting, then M/S/T might be your best bet.
 M/S/T is also an evergreen genre that’s always in demand, though some subgenres go through periods of oversaturation or dominance by one prolific author, like cozys and crime procedurals currently.
 M/S/T is also ideal for mixing with other genres since it provides a clear narrative thrust irrespective of the setting (ex.
 Harry Potter and A Game of Thrones (Book 1) were both mysteries in fantasy settings).
 It’s the second best-selling genre, after romance. [back to list]

 What is it?
 Science fiction stories center around futuristic technology.
 Sometimes the tech itself is the focus of the story, but as often or more so it’s the backdrop to a mystery or adventure narrative.

 Subgenres include (not limited to): hard sci-fi, soft sci-fi, space opera, cyberpunk, dystopia, time travel, near/far future.